trevorld/dotfiles/docs/pesd_server_notes.rst

 If you want to use the non-GUI version of Matlab use (i.e. for use in nohup or tmux/screen)::

    matlab -nodesktop -nosplash

+R
+--

+We have R installed, you can either use the command-line version with the ``R`` or ``Rscript`` commands or use R Studio Server's web-based GUI: http://fsi-pesd-server.stanford.edu:8787

 ..
 Knitro
 .. ------